Male music teacher instructing a music in a classroom

 General TK–5 Classroom Music

-The weekly in-school music program offers sequential general music instruction where students explore singing, rhythm, theory, and movement, engage with a culturally diverse repertoire, and begin learning recorder in 3rd grade–building a strong foundation for a lifelong love of music.
+The weekly in-school music program offers sequential general music instruction where students explore singing, rhythm, theory, movement, and music from many cultures, with recorder instruction beginning in 3rd grade.

 Preschool Music Class